 5 reasons why vegans are so annoying to others

-Annoying, exhausting, pushy, annoying, intolerant, spoiled, and aggressive - wow, I used to be really Built a wall of negative stereotypes about vegansto avoid having to deal with this lifestyle under any circumstances.
+Annoying, exhausting, intrusive, annoying, militant, proselytizing, proselytizing, intolerant, triggering, self-promoting, spoiled, and aggressive - wow, I used to be really built a wall of negative stereotypes about vegans:insideto avoid having to deal with this lifestyle under any circumstances.

-Cognitive dissonance is a term used as unpleasantly felt emotional state that occurs when we recognize reality and two of our cognitions are in conflict.
-This inner conflict occurs, for example, with smokers who know that smoking significantly increases the risk of cancer.
-But also with meat eaters and vegetarians, if you feel that smoking increases the risk of cancer: "I love animals, but I have them killed for my meals."
+Cognitive dissonance is a as unpleasantly felt emotional state that occurs when we recognize reality and two of our cognitions are in conflict.
+This inner conflict also occurs, for example, with smokers, who know that smoking significantly increases the risk of cancer.
+Meat consumption only involves victims who are not oneself.
+For this reason it is also no personal decision to eat meat.

-This is quite obviously a Contradiction between one's own values and one's own actions.
-Rejection and hatred towards vegans - or the consolidating attitude that they are annoying - are a typical reflex to this.
+To love animals but also to eat them is quite obviously a Contradiction between one's own values and one's own actions.
+Rejection and hatred towards vegans or the growing attitude that they are annoying are a typical consequence of this realization.

 2. because they challenge our ethical values

-These are things that fundamentally speak against human values.
-Therefore, an inner conflict arises here again, which can reinforce our image about exhausting and annoying vegans: "I'm against animal cruelty, but I pay money for it."
+These are things that are fundamentally against human values.
+When you go against the Veganism If you argue for animal exploitation, you automatically argue for animal exploitation..
+Therefore, again, an inner conflict arises that can reinforce our image about exhausting and annoying vegan:in: "I'm against animal cruelty, but I pay money for it."

 3. because they challenge our ecological values

-Protecting the environment and eating animal-based foods?
-The two don't go together - and that's three meals a day.
-This inner contradiction again leads to the fact that many people find vegans annoying and exhausting.
+Protecting the environment and eating animal-based foods every day?
+That doesn't go together.
+This internal contradiction leads in turn to the fact that many people find Veganer:innen as annoying and exhausting.

 4. because they challenge our pursuit of health

-Scientific studies have proven that vegans are less likely to develop type 2 diabetes, cardiovascular disease and certain types of cancer.₃ In addition, according to the American Dietetic Association suitable for all phases of a person's life - including pregnancy.₄
+On the contrary, scientific studies have shown that vegans are less likely to develop type 2 diabetes, cardiovascular diseases and certain types of cancer.₃ In addition, a balanced, vegan diet is, according to the American Dietetic Association suitable for all phases of a person's life - including pregnancy.₄

 If it's healthy to go vegan, why would we continue to do these gruesome things to animals?
 Most non-vegans do not find an answer to this.
-This is another reason why vegans are often perceived as annoying and exhausting as a result.
+Also therefore veganer:innen are often felt in the consequence as extremely annoying and exhausting.